 Single parents or those in a couple who are disabled, a carer or over 60.

-Also applies to the working partner if their other half is ill, in hospital or prison.
+Also applies to the working partner if their other half is ill, in hospital or in prison.

 Working over 24 hours a week

-Couples not claiming for childcare costs need to work at least 24 hours between them (if both working, one must do a minimum of 16 hours).
-To claim for childcare costs both partners need to work at least 16 hours.
+Couples not claiming for childcare costs need to work at least 24 hours between them (if both are working, one must do a minimum of 16 hours).
+To claim for childcare costs, both partners need to work at least 16 hours.